Fishing Year 2021 Sectors

 This page contains summary information about the Northeast multispecies (groundfish) sectors that are operating during fishing year 2021.
 For more information about sectors, please call the Sustainable Fisheries Division at (978) 281-9315.

 Approved Sectors for Fishing Years 2021–2022

-Groundfish sectors were approved for a two-year period spanning fishing years 2019 and 2020.
-Fifteen sectors are operating during the 2020 fishing year.
-Copies of each sector’s operations plan and contract, approved amendments, and the comprehensive fishing year 2015–2020 Environmental Assessment can be downloaded from the list below:
+Groundfish sectors were approved for a two-year period spanning fishing years 2021 and 2022.
+Sixteen sectors are operating during the 2021 fishing year.
+Copies of each sector’s operations plan and contract, approved amendments, the comprehensive fishing years 2015–2020 Environmental Assessment, and the 2021 Supplemental Information Report can be downloaded from the list below:

 - Comprehensive 2015–2020 Sector Environmental Assessment